SHAKSHIY/pdf-to-xml-converter/README.md

 ## Overview

-This project is a full-stack PDF-to-XML converter that allows users to upload PDF files, convert them into structured XML, and manage their conversion history.
-It features user authentication, real-time conversion status, an interactive file viewer, and advanced filtering/search options.
+This project is a full-stack PDF-to-XML converter that allows users to upload PDFs, convert them into structured XML, and manage their conversion history.
+It includes real-time progress updates, advanced PDF parsing, an interactive file viewer, and user authentication with JWT.

 ## Features